CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 This manual presents how to work with CompuTec PDC and CompuTec AppEngine.
 It is not a manual for CompuTec PDC application (which is available [here](/docs/pdc/)).
 :::

-PDC stands for Plant Data Capture: the application allows to record production task by using ProcessForce Time Bookings documents directly from production floor via mobile touchscreen devices.
+PDC stands for Plant Data Capture: the application allows to record production task by using CompuTec ProcessForce Time Bookings documents directly from production floor via mobile touchscreen devices.
 It records time spent on specific tasks or operations, allows you to oversee the precise details about any given operation such as machine data, features, operational history and item details and using the management panel you can supervise your entire machine park and its operations as well as check resource status.

 ---

 ## Prerequisites

-ProcessForce and CompuTec Licence Server is installed and configured.
+CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
 For more information click [here](/docs/processforce/administrator-guide/licensing/license-server/overview).

 CompuTec PDC requirements have been fulfilled, for more information click [here](../administrators-guide/requirements.md).